 Therefore, in case of a company employees, an individual not only have to give income tax for the monthly salary, but the bonuses, gratuity, overtime, commissions, TA, DA charges are additionally counted for tax charges as well.

 It is common that you might get confused about income sources that falls under income tax law and other which may be exempted for taxes.
 It is therefore always wise to be under experienced business consultations.
 Business consultant experienced in Malaysian taxation system can give you precise information on relevant field.

 However, there is good news for an individual who are residing in Malaysia for less than 60 days.
-If the stay in Malaysia is less than two months, an investor doesn’t need to pay taxes in Malaysia.
+If the stay in Malaysia is less than two months, an investor doesn’t need to pay taxes and recruitment agencies in Malaysia.
 For instance, it is possible that an employee of a company has been deployed here for less than 60 days.
 That employee will be exempted from all income taxes during the working tenure.

 Current income tax rate Malaysia for residents

 Before looking at the income tax rate table, one must first understand chargeable incomes against income tax rate.
 So, what is this chargeable income?